YoonKyonghwan/CFS_WCRT_Analysis/README.md

 We provide the Java application specifically designed for task scheduling simulation and Worst-Case Response Time (WCRT) analysis in the context of Linux's Completely Fair Scheduling (CFS).
 It is important to note that this application is currently under active development and enhancements.

-In the [directory](real_linux_application), you'll find an application developed for direct WCRT measurement by running tasks on actual Linux systems.
-For a detailed explanation of the implementation, please refer to the Implementation Detail [document](real_linux_application/Implementation_detail.md).
+In the [real_linux_application](real_linux_application), you'll find an application developed for direct WCRT measurement by running tasks on actual Linux systems.
+For a detailed explanation of the implementation, please refer to the [document](real_linux_application/Description.md).

 For a comprehensive understanding of the task set and instructions for conducting experiments, please refer to the below.